dzekelid/scope/_listings/box/filesfile-idmetadatascopetemplate-post-openapi.md

 x-collection-name: Box
 x-complete: 0
 info:
-  title: Box Delete Metadata on File
+  title: Box Create Metadata on File
-  description: Used to delete the template instance.
-To delete custom key:value pairs
+  description: Used to create the metadata template instance for a corresponding Box
-    within a template instance, you should refer to the updating metadata section.
+    file.
+When creating metadata, only values that adhere to the metadata template schema will be accepted.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0